“Simple things should be SIMPLE, complex things should be POSSIBLE”

 The search of a common language

 One of the problems that arise and that I see in organizations is global communication.
-Something that on paper should be easy to manage is most of the time compromised because of the lack of framewors, tools or common language/vocabulary, thus, leading to misundestandings, incoordination and of course creating stress, pressure and friction.
+Something that on paper should be easy to manage is most of the time compromised because of the lack of frameworks, tools or common language/vocabulary, thus, leading to misundestandings, incoordination and of course creating stress, pressure and friction.

 As our product evolves, there is the need to adopt a common vocabulary/language, interpreted by all the moving parts of our organization: business users, analysts, managers, engineers, etc. The idea is to effectively bridge communication gaps between different areas of an organization.